-The IDP language is used to create knowledge bases.
-An IDP source file is made of the following blocks of code:
+The FO() language is used to create knowledge bases.
+An IDP-Z3 program contains an FO() knowledge base and instructions to perform tasks on it.
+It is made of the following blocks of code:

 vocabulary specify the types, predicates, functions and constants used to describe the problem domain.